MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-gcc-high-dod.md

 > [!IMPORTANT]
 > To meet GCC High and DoD compliance requirements, you must be running at least Version 1803 of Microsoft 365 Apps for enterprise.

-Version 1803 or later is available in Monthly Channel, Semi-Annual Channel (Targeted), and Semi-Annual Channel.
+Version 1803 or later is available in Current Channel, Monthly Enterprise Channel, Semi-Annual Enterprise Channel (Preview), and Semi-Annual Enterprise Channel.

 ### What about other applications, such as Project and Visio?